-We have about 8% of the portfolio in local 'brands'.
+We have about 9% of the portfolio in local 'brands'.
 These companies tend to be stand-out, home-grown product franchises, such as Korean kitchen storage company Lock and Lock, Indian cooking appliance top brand TTK Prestige or Chinese laptop and handset maker Lenovo.
-History shows that franchises which are attractively valued are very defensive in volatile times.
+History shows that franchises which are attractively valued are very defensive in volatile times as well as being able to achieve good growth in better times.

-One area where we think there is an additional layer of defensiveness is the Indian jewelry market.
-The Indian jewelry market comprises 90% independent makers with only a tiny handful of branded jewelry shops, the largest of which, by some margin, is Titan Industries which has about a 5% national market share.
-The Indian jewelry market as a whole has been growing at 6% per annum whereas the organised/branded national jewelry market has been growing at 15% per annum.
+One area where we think there is an additional layer of defensiveness is the Indian jewellery market.
+The Indian jewellery market comprises 90% independent makers with only a tiny handful of branded jewellery shops, the largest of which, by some margin, is Titan Industries which has about a 5% national market share.
+The Indian domestic jewellery market is said to be worth annually US\$ 15 billion and as a whole has been growing at 6% per annum whereas the organised/branded national jewelry market has been growing at 15% per annum.
 We think this is unlikely to change in the near future as there is some way to go before the branded jewelry chains dominate and run out of growth space.
 In addition, the organized Indian jewelry market is helped by an increasing awareness of brand advantages, viewed in terms of quality assurance, money back guarantees and convenience.
-In addition, Titan has been offering saving schemes to its customers who put in monthly amounts towards buying an item.
-As well as engendering brand loyalty it has also been the case that customers spend more than their savings after the 11 month period is up.